robinagandhi/swa/slides/lecture-0/include/software-assurance.md

 class: center, middle
 # A Winning Strategy
 ???
 To address this threat, we have to do a number of things from an engineering perspective.
-It is best explained by the next set of illustrations which I borrowed from Dr. Ron Ross, head of the FISMA program at the National Institute of Standards and Technology (NIST).
+It is best explained by the next set of illustrations which I borrowed from Dr. Ron Ross, prior head of the FISMA program at the National Institute of Standards and Technology (NIST).

 ---
 class: center, middle